dbelinson/GooglePlayAppsCrawler/README.md

 Important Updates:
 ---------------------------------------------------------------------------

 **Update: Huge Milestone for a home project.
-The database already have 1.1 Million apps.**
+The database already have 1.3 Million apps.**

 **Update 2: Added Analytics Features - Powered by Keen.IO**

-**Update 3: Updated database is up (January 2015) - Including emails, developer sites and physical addresses**
+**Update 3: Updated database is up (June 2015) - Including emails, developer sites and physical addresses**

 **Update 4: During 2015/02, I ended up having to pay for 170 GB of outbound traffic on my AWS Bill (that translates to nearly 350 downloads of the file, from which I only received 2 donations).**